egordm/MGTCOM/documents/Documents/Proposal/023_link_based.md

 %   * Is a heuristic algorithm
 %     * Since going through all possible assignments maximizing modularity is impractical

 Finding an optimal partition of a graph into communities is an NP-hard problem.
-This is because, while calculating the modularity score can be done in a timely manner, still all possible node to community assignments have to be considered.
+This is because, while calculating the modularity score can be done in linear time, all possible node to community assignments still have to be considered.
 Therefore heuristic-based methods such as the Louvain method are usually used.

+% Feedback: Cite NP-hard CD

 Louvain method [@blondelFastUnfoldingCommunities2008] is a heuristic-based hierarchical clustering algorithm.
 It starts by assigning each node in the graph to its own community.
 Then it merges these communities by checking for each node the change in modularity score produced by assigning it to a neighbor community (based on the existence of a connection).
 Once the optimal merges are performed, the resulting communities are grouped into single nodes and the process is repeated.